Claude Code Plugins

 pymobiledevice3 not found:

-• Install it: pip3 install pymobiledevice3
+• Install: pip3 install pymobiledevice3

 Only system logs showing: